Periodic table: Metallicity

 Nonmetals exhibit different properties.
 Those forming giant covalent crystals exhibit high melting and boiling points, as it takes considerable energy to overcome the strong covalent bonds.
 Those forming discrete molecules are held together mostly by dispersion forces, which are more easily overcome; thus they tend to have lower melting and boiling points, and many are liquids or gases at room temperature.
 Nonmetals are often dull-looking.
 They tend to be reactive towards metals, except for the noble gases, which are inert towards most substances.
 They are brittle when solid as their atoms are held tightly in place.
 They are less dense and conduct electricity poorly, because there are no mobile electrons.
-Near the borderline, band gaps are small and thus many elements in that region are semiconductors, such as silicon, germanium, selenium, and tellurium.
+Near the borderline, band gaps are small and thus many elements in that region are semiconductors, such as silicon, germanium, and tellurium.
+Selenium has both a semiconducting grey allotrope and an insulating red allotrope; arsenic has a metallic grey allotrope, a semiconducting black allotrope, and an insulating yellow allotrope (though the last is unstable at ambient conditions).
 Again there are exceptions; for example, diamond has the highest thermal conductivity of all known materials, greater than any metal.

 It is common to designate a class of metalloids straddling the boundary between metals and nonmetals, as elements in that region are intermediate in both physical and chemical properties.
 However, no consensus exists in the literature for precisely which elements should be so designated.
 When such a category is used, silicon, germanium, arsenic, and tellurium are almost always included, and boron and antimony usually are; but most sources include other elements as well, without agreement on which extra elements should be added, and some others subtract from this list instead.
+For example, unlike all the other elements generally considered metalloids or nonmetals, antimony's only stable form has metallic conductivity.
+Moreover, the element resembles bismuth and, more generally, the other p-block metals in its physical and chemical behaviour.
+On this basis some authors have argued that it is better classified as a metal than as a metalloid.
+On the other hand, selenium has some semiconducting properties in its most stable form (though it also has insulating allotropes) and it has been argued that it should be considered a metalloid – though this situation also holds for phosphorus, which is a much rarer inclusion among the metalloids.